01 of 04

 - Starting at the folded edge, stitch along the edge, stitching as close to the edge as possible but make sure you are sewing through all of the layers.
 A guide on your sewing machine will assure that your stitching is straight.

-- Sew all the way around the edge, backstitching at the top of the bag pouch and continuing around the flap, backstitching again when you reach the other edge of the bag, and then stitch to the fold again.
+- Sew around the edge, backstitching at the top of the bag pouch and continuing around the flap, backstitching again when you reach the other edge of the bag, and then stitch to the fold again.

 - Press the flap closed.